hashicorp/terraform-provider-kubernetes/_about/ROADMAP.md

 Issue: [#215](https://github.com/hashicorp/terraform-provider-kubernetes/issues/215)

 We’ve been evaluating the best way to support custom resources in the Kubernetes provider.
 The [initial work](https://github.com/hashicorp/terraform-provider-kubernetes-alpha) led us to create a new provider with a single resource, called `kubernetes_manifest`.
-We did this because the functionallity needed to accomidate the dynamic schema of custom resources wasn't available in the Terraform SDK.
+We did this because the functionality needed to accommodate the dynamic schema of custom resources wasn't available in the Terraform SDK.

-Now that the features we need are planned for a near-term SDK release, we're evaluating the feasability of merging the Kubernetes-alpha manifest resource into the existing Kubernetes provider.
+Now that the features we need are planned for a near-term SDK release, we're evaluating the feasibility of merging the Kubernetes-alpha manifest resource into the existing Kubernetes provider.

 We are interested in your thoughts and feedback about this proposal and encourage you to comment on the issue linked above or schedule time with @redeux via the link on his [GitHub profile](https://github.com/redeux) to discuss.